Closing Date: 13th July, 2026

 Working Conditions:

-OLA has positions in Sacramento, Bakersfield, and Rancho Cucamonga and provides a secured access facility with free on-site parking.
-This position is eligible for hybrid telework, in accordance with the Statewide Telework Policy and will be required to report to the office as needed/required.
+This position is eligible for a hybrid telework, in accordance with the Statewide Telework Policy and will be required to report to the office as needed/required.
+A hybrid telework schedule is for employees who can satisfactorily perform their essential work functions independently and remotely.
 The successful candidate must reside in California upon appointment.
 Telework is only available to residents of California.
-On occasion, travel may be necessary throughout the state to a CDCR institution, location, or to court for appearances.
-Days of work or travel may include any day of the week, and hours may include non-standard business hours.
-The Department will provide a laptop.

 Minimum Requirements: